JoshuaRibeiro/SalaryCalc/README.md

     Generate ASCII table with yearly, monthly, weekly, and daily values for Gross Income, Taxable Income, Tax, National Insurance Contributions, and Net Income

-    Table includes pension row if pension% is above 0
+    Table includes pension row only if pension % is above 0

     Columns expands based on value size (if len(value) > 12: expand column)